 The rest of this paper is devoted to applying the above theory to the case of Picard number $\rho (X) =2$, and proving Theorem 0.3.
 In particular, when $b_2 (X) =2$ and the cubic and linear forms on $H^2 (X, \Z)$ are known, this implies that $b_3 (X)$ is bounded.

-\section{Case $\rho =2$: general results.}
+\section{Case $\rho =2$ : general results}

 In the case $\rho =2$, the various cones under consideration, including the connected cones $P^\circ$ of the previous sections, are seen to be convex, and therefore are determined by their edge rays; this provides a significant simplification not available for higher Picard number.
-Given two real rays $A, B \in H^2 (X, \R)$, we shall denote by ${\rm Cone} \langle A , B \rangle$ the closed convex cone they determine.
+Given two non-collinear real classes $A, B \in H^2 (X, \R)$, we shall denote by ${\rm Cone} \langle A , B \rangle$ the closed convex cone they determine.

 The proofs we give in the remaining sections were largely constructed by the author from the corresponding diagrams in $\R^2$, which included the real lines through the origin defined by the cubic form, any real lines through the origin defined by the Hessian form (a quadratic form), the line through the origin defined by $c_2 =0$ and rays from the origin generated by possible rigid non-movable surface classes.
 We shall note below that appropriate real coordinates on $\R^2$ may be chosen so that things become even more concrete.
 Because however such diagrams were needed a large number of times, it was unrealistic to include them all in the manuscript, although we do illustrate the basic three pictures (not including the line $c_2 =0$ or the possible classes of rigid non-movable surfaces) on which other relevant information may then be included for each proof.

 \bf To understand more easily the proofs given in the remaining sections, the reader is strongly advised for each proof to draw for themselves diagrams in $\R^2$ of the various cones, lines and rays involved. \rm

 Submerged under the details however, there is a basic strategy which the author hopes might be relevant for higher Picard number, namely using the second chern class $c_2$ to identify possible movable classes.